kayambi/CitiBike-with-Tableau/README.md

     * 8. Carmine St & 6th Ave
     * 9. South End Ave & Liberty St
     * 10. Broadway & E 14th St

         * The top 10 end vs. start stations are the same with the exception of Carmine St & 6th Ave and Central Park S & 6th Ave.
 However Carmine St & 6th Ave is also near a park (Washington Square Park)

 * Today, what are the bottom 10 stations in the city for starting a journey?
 (Based on data, why)
-    * The bottom 10 stations for starting a journey are either at NYC bus stations or in Brooklyn, and outside of Manhattan, which has th largest concentration of bike stations
+    * The bottom 10 stations for starting a journey are either at NYC bus stations or in Brooklyn, and outside of Manhattan, which has the largest concentration of bike stations

 * Today, what are the bottom 10 stations in the city for ending a journey (Based on data, why?)
     * The bottom 10 stations for ending a journey are also similar to the bottom 10 stations in the city for starting a journey